nathanvdv/URLfinder/README.md

 In "Analyse and visualize the final URL dataframe" we take a closer look into the statistics of our URL dataframe.
 First we print out some numerical statistics such as 'count' and 'unique'.
 Next, we  examine numerically the top 5 municipalities where the companies (with a filled URL) are located, after which we create a bar plot of the top 10 municipalities and a heatmap to visualize the missing data.
 Note that these numbers are solely for the dataframe made out of instances with a URL.
 Based on the heatmap, we decide to drop the columns that occur infrequently.

 In the section "Visualizing duplicate entries in rows," we identify duplicate URLs.
 The existence of 741 duplicate entries may not necessarily indicate an issue.
 It's possible that different subsidiaries are referring to the same website.

-Lastly we save the combined dataset as a parquet file and as a csv.
+Next we look at some statistics for our complete dataset, such as missing data (heatmap) and top 10 municipalities (barplot).
+Then we save this dataset as a csv as well.

-Lastly we look at some statistics for our complete dataset, such as missing data (heatmap) and top 10 municipalities (barplot).
-Lastly we save this dataset as a csv as well.
+For further analysis of our URL set, later used as training/test set, we take a look at the NACE codes of the companies within the URL data set, to make sure our data is not skewed in favour of any particalur industry/activity.

 4. DataPreperation.ipynb